 Airbnb/Craigslist is a good example.
-In the early days, Airbnb had high demand for places to stay, but low supply.
+In the early days, Airbnb had a high demand for places to stay, but low supply.
 Craigslist had the supply.
-Airbnb created a system to recruit these people to their platform, and thereby found themselves a solid channel for growth.
+Airbnb created a system to recruit these people to their platform and thereby found themselves a solid channel for growth.

 Three Steps to Achieve Product/Channel Fit

-To get product/channel fit, you need your product to align with growth channels.
+To get the right product/channel fit, you need your product to align with growth channels.
 Here’s an outline for how to do that:

 1. Identify Your Growth Channels

 Use an analytics tool to identify which traffic sources consistently bring you customers.
 Attribution is a little more difficult on mobile, but a link referral tool like Tapstream may help provide clarity.

 2. Talk to Your Users